natshoff/natshoff.github.io/index.md

 ![blm_prio](img/fp_blm_prio.png)
 ***Figure 2:*** BLM HMAs colored by **my** assigned priority.

 Mapping low, medium, and high priority areas reveals a distinct spatial pattern in habitat priority.
 Nevada and northeastern California have the highest amount of "low quality" habitat.
 In BLM-speak, these areas are "Other Habitat Management Area," where either (1) there is little information known about Greater sage-grouse habitat, or (2) the habitat is degraded in quality [BLM, 2015](https://eplanning.blm.gov/public_projects/2016719/200502020/20122939/251022919/Appendix_03_GRSG_HMA_Strategy_Summaries_508.pdf#:~:text=Priority%20habitat%20(PHMA)%20includes%20areas%20with%20relatively,maintaining%20the%20extent%20of%20the%20GRSG%20range.).
-Nevada faces challenges in habitat loss from both invasive annual grasses [refs] and mining development [refs], which impact the quality of Greater sage-grouse habitat [refs].
+This region of the Great Basin faces challenges in habitat loss from both increasing invasive annual grasses [(Roche et al., 2024)](https://www.sciencedirect.com/science/article/pii/S0190052824000774?) and land use conversion (e.g. energy, pastures, mining) [(Conover & Roberts, 2016)](https://www.jstor.org/stable/24874178?seq=1), which impact the quality of Greater sage-grouse habitat.

 #### GBIF occurrence data
 I queried GBIF for all Greater sage-grouse observations between 2015 and 2024.
 Examining the raw yearly occurrence data reveals increasing yearly observations and "hotspots" where there are consistently high observations (Figure 3).